carrot-u/carrot-u-docs/2019-session/lectures/data-structures-ruby/show-some-class-lecture.md

 Animals have a type, a name, some number of legs, a favorite food, and they can eat!

+## How do classes relate to data structures?

+Classes are user defined, special purpose data structures

+_(note: how data structures and classes/objects relate to each other could be discussed in further academic detail, but this definition is a good starting place.)_

 ## Ok.
 Let's make a class

+_This means you!
+Pull out a laptop and make this class!_

 ```ruby
 class Animal